amoe/allen-moronuki/allen_moronuki_notes.md

 Caesar is broken!  lol
 What should the result be for "A"?
-It should probably be 'B', not 'v'
+It should probably be 'B', not 'v' The decimal value of A is 65.
+Therefore 65 should become 66, 'B'.
+'Z' is 90 and should become 65, 'A'. non-alphabetic chars should just be left alone.

 # 2020-11-27